rmfokkema/xprojects/README.md

 Shell tricks and Apple scripts, slightly mixed up.

 ### Show image info
-Checks the files you've selected on your Mac (in Finder), and shows dimensions and dpi all selected images.
-If no useful selection, it will prompt you to select files.
+Checks the files you've selected on your Mac (in Finder), and shows dimensions and dpi for all selected images.
+If no images selected, you will be prompted to select files.
 - .scptd: official AppleScript
 - .sh: same stuff, but conveniently from the command line